top of page

 “Really funny.
 Just look.”

 Chuck was just standing there, looking at us with eight black eyes.
-I stopped measuring for a moment and walked over.
+I stopped measuring and walked over.
 I tapped on the enclosure but got no reaction.
 He just kept staring at me.
 Sometimes I hated him.
 I went back to my measurements.

 “He’s usually much different,” I said.
 “Dancing and tapping.
 Always tapping!”